 Become more involved in your community and promote the independence of older residents!
 Drive seniors who would otherwise be unable to attend their appointments.
 Mileage is reimbursed.
 Drivers must be friendly and enjoy meeting new people.
 Volunteers must be 21 years old, have a valid Illinois driver’s license, current liability insurance, and valid automobile registration.
 Volunteers must also be willing to submit to a background and driving history check.

 Volunteers must be willing to fill out a volunteer application, sign a confidentiality statement and for some positions, submit to a background check.
 There is no time requirement for volunteering, with the exception of a few positions.
-To apply as a Senior Services volunteer, please click here.
+To apply as a Aging Services volunteer, please click here.